wesnoth/constitution/Project-Constitution.md

 > **Rationale:** The voting system is intended to allow the Development Team to decide the Project's future based on the person they choose to lead their activities.
 For this purpose, only team members who have proven their dedication to the Project through their activity should be able to vote.
 This requirement becomes even more important for Project Manager eligibility for obvious reasons.

-> It's worth noting here that Wesnoth.org Staff Members are not eligible for the Project Manager position if they do not otherwise qualify as active developers.
-However, since they will be subject to the Project Manager's decisions as much as everyone else, it's essential that they have voting rights nevertheless.
-Additionally, the confirmation vote from the Board is intended primarily to state the Board's trust in the new Project Manager and a situation where the Board votes against the elected Project Manager should be extremely rare in a healthy Project, or not happen at all.
+> It is worth noting here that Wesnoth.org Staff Members are not eligible for the Project Manager position if they do not otherwise qualify as active developers.
+However, since they will be subject to the Project Manager's decisions as much as everyone else, it is essential that they have voting rights nevertheless.
+Additionally, the confirmation vote from the Board is intended primarily to state the Board's trust in the new Project Manager; a situation where the Board votes against the elected Project Manager should be extremely rare in a healthy Project, or not happen at all.
 The same goes for demotion requests.

 **Article 13.** At the beginning of each development cycle and following Project Manager elections, the Project Manager shall consult with their appointed Maintainers, and in cooperation with the rest of the Development Team draft a Development Roadmap for that development cycle.
 Each task defined as part of the Roadmap shall have an issue associated to them on the Project's issue tracker with Blocker urgency for the next major stable version.
 After the first development version of the cycle is released, no more tasks may be added to the Roadmap without the express approval of the Project Manager.